Edmund Montgomery

 Edmund Duncan Montgomery (March 19, 1835 – April 17, 1911) was a Scottish-American philosopher, scientist and physician.
 He was the husband of German-American sculptor Elisabet Ney.

 Early life

-Montgomery was born on the 19th of March, 1835, in Edinburgh, Scotland.
+Montgomery was born on 19 March 1835, in Edinburgh, Scotland.
 His parentage is unknown, but the Elisabet Ney Museum relates the possibility that he was the son of Isabella Davidson (or Montgomery) and a prominent Scottish jurist, Duncan McNeill, 1st Baron Colonsay.
 He and his mother lived in Paris and Frankfurt, supplemented by a trust fund for him.

 By the time he entered his teens, he began to be interested in the philosophical works of Arthur Schopenhauer.
 While still living in Frankfurt and only 13 years old, he participated in the Revolutions of 1848 in the German states.